cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-03-30-the-most-relevant-technical-skill-in-my-career.md

 Finding the relevant hypothesis to test is crucial, as it guides the entire analysis.
 It is important for the hypothesis to provide a clear value proposition.
 For example, in a marketing project for a new product, the hypothesis could be "The new product will increase sales by 20% in the first quarter."
-It could be also to dispel a myth, such as "Any publicity is good publicity," or to disprove a certain claim, such as "Investing more money in marketing platform X will increase sales."
+It could be also to dispel a myth, such as "Any publicity is good publicity," or to prove or disprove a certain claim, such as "Investing `X` amount of money in marketing platform `Y` will increase sales by `Z`."

-Here are some tips to write a good hypothesis:
+Here are some additional tips to write a good hypothesis:

 - It's a one-sentence question.
 - It should be refutable.